North Platte micropolitan area

-The North Platte Micropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of three counties in Nebraska, anchored by the city of North Platte.
-As of the 2000 census, the area had a population of 35,939 (though a July 1, 2009 estimate placed the population at 36,890).
+The North Platte micropolitan statistical area, as defined by the United States Census Bureau, is an area consisting of three counties in Nebraska anchored by the city of North Platte.
+As of the 2000 census, the area had a population of 35,939, and the 2010 census counted a population of 37,051.

+Micropolitan statistical areas are labor market and statistical areas in the United States centered on an urban cluster (urban area) with a population of at least 10,000 but fewer than 50,000 people.